mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 Stated more succintly, by maximizing the ELBO with respect to $\theta$ (that is, a lower bound of the log-likelihood), we are also implicitly fitting an estimated score function $s\_\theta(\boldsymbol{x})$ to the real score function $s\_q(\boldsymbol{x})$.
 We will make this connection more explicit later in the blog post.

 Finally, it will turn out that we can view the process of reversing the diffusion process to sample from $p\_\theta(\boldsymbol{x}_0)$ as a variant of [sampling via Langevin dynamics] -- a stochastic method that enables one to sample from an arbitrary distribution by following the gradients defined by the score function.

+### As breaking up a difficult problem into many easier problems

+Another, more high-level, reason why diffusion models tend to perform better than other methods, such as [variational autoencoders](https://mbernste.github.io/posts/vae/), is that diffusion models break up a difficult problem into a series of easier problems.
+That is, unlike variational autoencoders, where we train a model to produce an object all at once, in diffusion models, we train the model to produce the object step-by-step.
+Intuitively, we train a model to "sculpt" an object out of noise in a step-wise fashion rather than generate the object in one fell-swoop.

+This step-wise approach is advantageous because it enables the model to learn features of objects at different levels of resolution.
+At the end of the reverse diffusion process (i.e., the sampling process), the model identifies broad, vague features of an object within the noise.
+At later steps of the reverse diffusion process, it fills in smaller details of the object by removing the last remaining noise.

 Applying a diffusion model on MNIST
 -----------------------------------